manualwise/documentation/_general/faq/faq.md

 * include a table of contents
 {:toc}

+## Why does Codeship need admin rights on my repository?
+Unfortunately, the Version Control Systems (VCS - GitHub, Bitbucket, GitLab) do not allow for more fine-grained permissions.
+Write access is needed in order to add webhooks, fetch the list of users that are allowed to access your repository, and add SSH keys.
+Once this changes, we will make sure to update the permissions needed accordingly.

 ## Can I have sudo rights on the classic infrastructure?
 Codeship does not allow root level access (i.e. commands run via `sudo`) on its hosted environment for security reasons.
 If you are looking to install a dependency that's not available via a language specific package manager (e.g. `gem`, `pip`, `npm` or a similar tool), please contact [support@codeship.com](mailto:support@codeship.com) or send us a message using our in-app messenger.